RateMyDIY/Docs/Architecture.md

   * What problems does this solution solve for this specific project?
   * What are the drawbacks of using this solution over alternatives?

+### What library or framework will you be using for styling and presentation?

+* SCSS
+  * What problems does this solution solve for this specific project?
+  * What are the drawbacks of using this solution over alternatives?

 -What library or framework will you be using for styling and presentation?